kelsa-pi/unodit/README.md

 # unodit

 **UNO** **Di**alog **T**ools is a Python3 command-line tool which takes a `.xdl` file written in the Basic Dialog Editor and generates dialog code in PyUNO (Python) in order to create LibreOffice extension, sidebar extension or embed in ODF documents.
-The generated code allows you to customize code according to your needs.
-It also provides simple dialog boxes for interaction with a user.

 Unodit was developed with a focus on rapid prototyping in order to lower the barrier of entry for newcomers.

+##Features

 `unodit` main features are:

-1. Provides simple dialog boxes for interaction with a user
-2. Create extension with dialog
-3. Embed dialog in ODF document
-4. Create sidebar extension
-5. Generate code to connect dialog
+- **Convert a `.xdl` file written with Basic Dialog Editor into a PyUNO (Python):**
+Unodit create file `MyAppName_UI.py` with actual python code.
+It defines a class called `MyAppName_UI` with dialog and widget properties.
+Of course, nothing works for now and all changes made in this file will be overwritten if the file is generated again!

+- **Allows you to customize code according to your needs:**
+In order to help you to add your own functionality to dialog unodit generates another file `MyAppName.py` (no `_UI`).
+There is a new class `MyAppName` which extend `MyAppName_UI`.
+Each button in your dialog is connected with XActionListener and generated callback function `ButtonName_OnClick()`.
+Now you have place to write down the code to actually do something.

+- **Pack your code as extension, sidebar extension or embed in ODF documents:**
+After finishing coding you can decide to distribute your code.
+Unodit can create necessary files and generate extension or file for you.

+- **Provides simple dialog boxes for interaction with a user** If you only want simple GUI for your macros `unodit` provides simple dialog boxes for interaction with a user.
+In script interactions are invoked by simple function calls.

 Other features are:
 - all steps are logged to `log.log` file in project root